Newborn Screening Panel

 - Carnitine uptake defect (CUD)

-Disorders of Organic Acid Metabolism
+Organic Acid Metabolism Disorders

 Babies with one of the organic acid disorders are missing a specific enzyme needed to break down proteins.
 As a result, toxic byproducts build up in the body.
 Newborns with these disorders usually look normal at first but then can develop vomiting, poor feeding, seizures and coma.
 Many of the organic acid disorders may also cause death during infancy.
 The number of babies born with each of the diseases ranges from one in every 20,000 births to less than one in every 200,000 births.
 Early treatment with a low-protein diet and carnitine supplements can prevent developmental delay and deaths in affected infants.